jorodgrz/GW_Formation_Channels_ML/docs/overview/PIPELINE_README.md

 **Institution:** UC San Diego
 **Project:** ML Gravitational Wave

-**Research Question** Research Question: How can a physics-informed deep learning architecture use an ensemble of population synthesis codes (COMPAS, COSMIC, SEVN) as Bayesian priors to jointly perform simulation-based inference and domain adaptation on gravitational wave data, thereby quantifying both astrophysical model uncertainty (epistemic) and detector noise uncertainty (aleatoric) in formation-channel likelihoods?
+**Research Question** Research Question: How can a physics-informed deep learning architecture use an ensemble of population synthesis codes (COMPAS, COSMIC, POSYDON) as Bayesian priors to jointly perform simulation-based inference and domain adaptation on gravitational wave data, thereby quantifying both astrophysical model uncertainty (epistemic) and detector noise uncertainty (aleatoric) in formation-channel likelihoods?
 Specifically, the architecture will be falsified if: (1) ensemble epistemic uncertainty (mutual information across code predictions) exceeds observational uncertainty for >50% of GWTC-4 events, indicating that stellar evolution model systematics prevent meaningful channel inference regardless of domain adaptation; or (2) cross-modal attention weights fail to isolate common envelope efficiency (α_CE) as the primary driver of Channel I/IV degeneracy (rank correlation <0.5), contradicting the hypothesis that CE physics dominates formation-channel diversity.

 ---